Textile industry in India: market overview, growth and investment opportunities

 Because the textile industry has close links with agriculture, it employs 6 million farmers in cotton farming and another 40-50 million workers in related sectors.
 This makes India a major player in global cotton production.

-Snapshot of the Indian textile sector
+Snapshot of the textile industry in India

 - The Indian textile industry employs about 45 million people, including 3.5 million handloom weavers across the country.